An Adaptive Locally Connected Neuron Model: Focusing Neuron: Experiments

 \subsection{Sparsity}

 As mentioned earlier, the focus function is only necessary during training.
 At run-time, the product of the focus coefficients and weights can be used instead.
-Moreover, we hypothesized that eliminating out-of-focus weights in a trained network would produce a simplified and sparser network.
-For brevity, let us write $\phi_i$ for the focus coefficient $i$.
-By removing out-of-focus weights (by thresholding $\phi_i$) we can prune the trained network.
-We demonstrated this on a focused network (Focused-s) trained on the MNIST dataset.
-Figure~\ref{fig:sparsityoflayersmnist10} shows the distribution of the number of non-zero connections per neuron in the first and second hidden layers achieved by the setting $\phi_i[\phi_i<0.3]=0$.
-After this pruning, the test accuracy was still unaffected ($99.21$).
-Most of the neurons were connected to almost half of the inputs (total=800) on average.
-Note that removing out-of-focus weights as described above differs from dropping smaller weights in a network.
+Moreover, eliminating out-of-focus weights in a trained network would produce a simplified and sparser network.
+For the sake of brevity, let us write $\phi_i$ for the focus coefficient $i$.
+If out-of-focus weights are removed by thresholding $\phi_i$ the trained network can be pruned.
+Removing out-of-focus weights as described above differs from dropping smaller weights in a network as it was done in \citep{han2015deep}.

+This was demonstrated on a focused network (Focused-s) trained on the MNIST data set.
+Figure~\ref{fig:sparsityoflayersmnist10} shows the distribution of the number of non-zero connections per neuron in the first and second hidden layers achieved by the setting $\phi_i[\phi_i\text{<1e-7}]=0$ and $\phi_i[\phi_i\text{<1.0}]=0$.
+With the first pruning, the test accuracy was unaffected.
+In the latter case, the accuracy was increased, although on average, most neurons were connected to a quarter of the inputs.

-Then, we examined the sparsity created by removing out-of-focus weights, in order to determine levels of tolerance to pruning.
-We calculated sparsity as the ratio of the number of zero weights to the number of total weights.
-Figure~\ref{fig:sparsityvsaccuracy} plots the test set classification accuracy for increasing the sparseness value obtained by removing out-of-focus weights by an increasing threshold value $t$ ($\phi_i[\phi_i<t]=0$).
+In order to establish the tolerance of the network to pruning, accuracy was examined against increased pruning or sparsity.
+Sparsity was calculated as the ratio of the number of zero weights to the number of total weights.
+Figure~\ref{fig:sparsityvsaccuracy} plots the test set classification accuracy for increasing sparsity obtained by pruning with an increasing threshold value $t$ ($\phi_i[\phi_i<t]=0$).
 The accuracy of the pruned network was still above the dense network even when more than $70\%$ of the connections were dropped.
-Notably, it was even possible to improve accuracy to a level slightly above the base training level.
+Notably, it was also possible to improve accuracy to a level slightly above that of the base level.
+Blundel et al.\ \citep{blundel_2015} showed that it is possible to remove 98\% of 2.4M weights in a two hidden layer network while maintaining 1.39\% test error on the MNIST set.
+In the current case, 0.74\% test error was achieved while removing $\approx$70\% of 1.2M weights.